-The depreciation and amortization methods and estimates of useful lives reflect the pattern in which management expects the asset's future economic benefit to be consumed by the Company.
+The amortization methods and estimates of useful lives reflect the pattern in which management expects the asset's future economic benefit to be consumed by the Company.
+Amortization of intangible assets is recognized in profit and loss on a straight-line basis over the estimated useful lives from the date they are available for use in the manner intended by management.

-Impairment of non-financial assets
+Impairment of long-lived assets